 Standardized Case Definitions and Quality Indicators are integrated into the NewSTEPs data repository.

-NewSTEPs has sought guidance on the data repository and all data sharing activities from both the Colorado Institutional Review Board and the Department of Health and Human Services (HHS) Office of Human Research Protection (OHRP).
-Both entities have deemed this project to be Non-Human Subject Research.
-The Colorado Multiple Institutional Review Board Chair has written a letter detailing the process undertaken by NewSTEPs and summarizing the plan.
+NewSTEPs has sought guidance on the data repository and all data sharing activities from the Department of Health and Human Services (HHS) Office of Human Research Protection (OHRP).
+The OHRP has deemed this project to be Non-Human Subject Research.

 To facilitate the efforts described, our multi-disciplinary staff includes newborn screening staff from APHL.
 Please contact email@example.com with any questions.